MicrosoftDocs/security/security-docs/ransomware/human-operated-ransomware.md

 ## Common malware used in ransomware campaigns

-- [Qakbot](https://www.microsoft.com/en-us/security/blog/2024/05/15/threat-actors-misusing-quick-assist-in-social-engineering-attacks-leading-to-ransomware) – Uses phishing to spread malicious links, malicious attachments, or, more recently, embedded images
+- [Qakbot](https://www.microsoft.com/en-us/security/blog/2024/05/15/threat-actors-misusing-quick-assist-in-social-engineering-attacks-leading-to-ransomware) – Uses phishing to spread malicious links, malicious attachments, and to drop malicious payloads like Cobalt Strike Beacon

 - [Ryuk](https://www.microsoft.com/en-us/security/blog/2020/03/05/human-operated-ransomware-attacks-a-preventable-disaster/?msockid=3fd141c935036ef610d9506e34696fe7) – Data encryptor typically targeting Windows
 - [Trickbot](https://www.microsoft.com/en-us/security/blog/2020/10/12/trickbot-disrupted/?msockid=3fd141c935036ef610d9506e34696fe7) – Has targeted Microsoft applications such as Excel and Word.
 Trickbot was typically delivered via email campaigns that used current events or financial lures to entice users to open malicious file attachments or click links to websites hosting the malicious files.
 Since 2022, Microsoft’s mitigation of campaigns using this malware appears to have disrupted its usefulness.